Ask Price: The price at which you can buy a CFD asset. It is typically higher than the bid price due to the spread.

-Bid Price: The price at which you can sell an asset.
+Bid Price: The price at which you can sell a CFD asset.
 This is set by the broker and is always slightly lower than the ask price.

 Spread: The difference between the bid and ask prices, representing the broker's profit.
 A tighter spread means lower costs for the trader.